fastoch/Zen_zsh_config/README.md

 - The `hist_ignore_space` allows us to prevent a command from being written to the history file by adding a space before it
   - This is useful to prevent any sensitive information from being saved in our history file

-# Fzf and advanced completion styling
+# Fzf for Reverse Searching

 Fzf = command-line fuzzy finder
 to install Fzf on Fedora: `sudo dnf install fzf`